 Testing: Hair samples may be used for the DNA test for these mutations.
 Please see Hair Sample collection instructions on the submission form.
 Make sure there are plenty of hairs with bulbs submitted if more than one test is requested.
-Fees: Full panel of all four mutation tests: $150; any test individually: $40 each.
+Fees: Full panel of three mutation tests: $110; any test individually: $40 each.
 The test for the D3 mutation is temporarily unavailable.

 Canine DNA genotyping and parentage testing is available